Winter survival tips to help you get through February

 Make a pot of chili or homemade soup

 Is there anything better than a bowl of hot soup on a cold day?
 Last year, I bought a new slow cooker and started to make big batches of homemade soup and freeze them in individual portions for weekday lunches.
-You’ll find some of the recipes I’ve tried on my Recipes board on Pinterest.
+You’ll find some of my favourite recipes I’ve tried on my Recipes board on Pinterest and in this post.

 Plan a get-together with friends